 Elective Share, Exempt Property and the Homestead ExemptionA surviving spouse has a right to an elective share of 1/3 of the decedent's probate estate.
 Sec.
 62-2-201.
-The election must be made within eight months after the date of death or within six months after the probate of the decedent's will, whichever is later.
+The election must be made within the later of eight months after the date of death, six months after probate of the decedent's will or thirty days after the surviving spouse is served with a summons and petition to set aside an informal probate or to modify or vacate an order for formal probate of decedent's will.
 Sec.
 62-2-205.

 The surviving spouse is entitled to a value of $25,000 in household furniture, automobiles, furnishings, appliances and personal effects.
 If there is no surviving spouse, minor or dependent children of the decedent are entitled jointly to the same value.
 Rights to exempt property have priority over all claims against the estate.
 Sec.
 62-2-401.